Current status of MSSM Higgs sector with LHC 13 TeV data: Favored parameter space after 13 TeV LHC data

 \section{Favored parameter space after 13 TeV LHC data}

-In the previous sections we have discussed in great detail the constraints on the MSSM parameter space.
-We have explored the impact of light Higgs mass constraint and the global $\chi^{2}$ analysis, performed by combining the Higgs signal strength constraints and low-energy flavor physics observables from the $B$-physics sector.
-Next, we analysed the impact of various heavy Higgs searches and studied their implication on the allowed parameter space.
-We have considered both charged and neutral Higgses and imposed the upper limit on cross-section times branching ratio in the possible decay channels, using 8 TeV and 13 TeV (pre and post ICHEP 2016) for both ATLAS and CMS.
-We have seen that out of all possible decay channels of the heavy Higgs bosons, $H \to \tau^{+} \tau^{-}$ imposes the strongest constraint and we showed its effect on the allowed parameter space, in the $M_A - \tan \beta$ plane in the previous section.
-Now that we have discussed all these constraints on the MSSM Higgs sector individually, it would be comprehensive and conclusive, if we discuss the status of the parameter space and correlation between various signal strengths after all these constraints are put together.
+In previous sections we have discussed the constraints on the MSSM parameter space in detail.
+We have explored the impact of light Higgs mass constraint and a global $\chi^{2}$ analysis is performed by combining Higgs signal strength constraints and flavor physics observables.
+We have also analysed the impact of various heavy Higgs searches and studied their implications on the allowed parameter space.
+We have considered both charged and neutral Higgses and imposed an upper limit on cross-section times branching ratio in different possible decay channels, using both 8 TeV and 13 TeV data published by both ATLAS and CMS collaborations.
+We have observed that of all possible decay channels of the heavy Higgs bosons, $H/A \to \tau^{+} \tau^{-}$ imposes the strongest constraint and we showed its effect on the allowed parameter space, in the $M_A - \tan \beta$ plane.

+Now that we have discussed all these constraints on the MSSM Higgs sector individually, it would be comprehensive and conclusive, if we discuss the status of the parameter space and the correlation between various signal strengths when all these constraints are put together.